Local Control Accountability Plan (LCAP)

 Thank you to the many parents, staff, and community partners who participated over the last few months in our LCAP Engagements.
 Your feedback on our current strategies and suggestions going forward have proved invaluable to efforts to improve our LCAP work!

-As promised, we are posting the feedback that we received at our engagements; you will see notes from each engagement.
+As promised, we are posting the input that we received at our engagements; you will see notes from each engagement.

 Here’s how to “read” the notes: